Why did you decide to get involved in social medicine?

 What was your first ever publication about, in 30 words or less?

-What is the publication that you are most proud of and why?
+Which piece of research are you most proud of and why?

-If you had to recommend one book (preferably a popular science book, but could also be a text-book) for an early stage researcher in social medicine to read what would it be?
+If you had to recommend one book or research paper for an early career researcher in social medicine to read, what would it be?